Final Score (2018 film): Development

 The idea for Final Score took form during a casual conversation between Signature Entertainment boss Marc Goldberg and West Ham United F.C. co-owner David Sullivan, with whom he was in a distribution partnership.
 As the team's longtime venue, Boleyn Ground, was about to be vacated and replaced by a residential complex, Goldberg thought it would make for a convenient and unusual film location before its demolition.
 He contacted fellow British producer Wayne Marc Godfrey of The Fyzz Facility to offer him a share in the venture.
 The latter suggested Scott Mann, who had helmed the crime thriller Heist for him, as director.
 As the project's impetus rested solely on the concept of an action film shot at the soon-to-be torn down stadium, an open call for script treatments was quickly issued.
 It attracted a variety of works, ranging from broad outlines to scene-by-scene rundowns, from which the Lynch Brothers' submission emerged as the favorite.

 The film was announced in the run-up to Berlin's European Film Market in February 2016, where it was presented to prospective buyers by production partner and sales representative Highland Films Group.
-Pitched as "Die Hard in a football stadium," the film was budgetted at US$20 million and originally slated for a 2017 release.
+Pitched as "Die Hard in a football stadium," the film was budgeted at US$20 million and originally slated for a 2017 release.